thunderbird/webext-docs/mailTabs.rst

       :name: [``displayedFolder``]
       :type: (:ref:`folders.MailFolderId` or :ref:`folders.MailFolder`, optional)

       Sets the folder displayed in the mail tab.
 Requires the :permission:`accountsRead` permission.
 The previous message selection in the given folder will be restored, if any.
-This property is ignored, if :value:`selectedMessages` is specified.

    .. api-member::
       :name: [``folderMode``]
       :type: (:ref:`mailTabs.FolderMode`, optional)
+      :annotation: -- [Added in TB 125]

       Sets the currently used folder mode, enabling it if required.
 If used without also specifying :value:`displayedFolder`, the currently selected folder is re-selected in the new folder mode, if possible.